 The determination of the Group 'employees' benefits liability are dependent on its selection of certain assumptions used by the independent actuaries and Group's management in calculating such amounts.
 Those assumptions include among others, discount rates, future annual salary increase rate, annual employee turn-over rate, mortality rate and retirement rate.
 Actual results that differ from the Group's assumptions which effects are more than 10% of the defined benefit obligations, are deferred and being amortized on a straight-line basis over the expected average remaining service years of the qualified employees.
-While it is believed that the Group's assumptions may materially affect the amount of employee's benefits reserve.
+While it is believed that the Group's assumptions are reasonable and appropriate, significant differences in actual experiences or significant changes in assumptions may materially affect the amount of employee's benefits reserve.
 The carrying amount of the Group's estimated liabilities for employee benefits as of December 31, 2013 and 2012 is disclosed in Note 18.